-The Salesforce Field Changed trigger adds Salesforce Leads or Contacts if a particular field changes in Salesforce to match the criteria you specify.
+This trigger adds Salesforce Leads or Contacts to a Journey if a particular field is changed in Salesforce to meet your criteria.

-Since there's a variety of ways you could use this trigger, here's an example of how you might connect it.
-The below Journey adds any lead in Salesforce whose lead status field changes to "nurture" to a very simple multi-touch nurture:
+Since there's a variety of ways you could use this trigger, here's a simple example; this Journey adds any lead in Salesforce whose lead status field is changed to "Nurture" to a very simple multi-touch nurture:

-To make this Journey more advanced, you could use the Salesforce Field Check Condition to remove those leads whose status is no longer "nurture" before each touch.
+To make this Journey more advanced, you could use the Salesforce Field Check Condition to remove those leads whose status is no longer "nurture" before each nurture email is sent.

 See some more in-depth examples here.

 Will this trigger add new Salesforce Leads or Contacts who meet my criteria?